 Prof. Dr. S. Sohail H. Naqvi

-Dr. Naqvi earned his BSc, MSc and PhD degrees (all in Electrical Engineering) from Purdue University, USA.
+Dr. Naqvi earned his BSc (with highest distinction), MSc and PhD degrees (all in Electrical Engineering) from Purdue University, USA.
 He served as an Assistant and Associate Professor of Electrical Engineering at the University of New Mexico, Albuquerque, USA, before returning to Pakistan in 1995 to join the Faculty of Electronics at the GIK Institute of Technology.
 He remained at GIKI until end of 1999 as Professor and Dean.
 He joined the HEC in 2002 and became its Executive Director in 2004.

-He is one of the founding members of Ibero-American Science and Technology Education Consortium (ISTEC), a non-profit organisation comprised of educational, research, and industrial institutions throughout America and the Iberian Peninsula.
-The Consortium has been established to foster scientific, engineering, and technology education, joint international research and development efforts among its members, and to provide a cost-effective vehicle for the application and transfer of technology.
+He was one of the founding members of Ibero-American Science and Technology Education Consortium (ISTEC), a non-profit organisation comprised of educational, research, and industrial institutions throughout America and the Iberian Peninsula.
+The Consortium was established to foster scientific, engineering, and technology education, joint international research and development efforts among its members, and to provide a cost-effective vehicle for the application and transfer of technology.

-Also, he is the founding member of Engineering Education Trust (EET), a not-for-profit organisation dedicated to the development of higher education in Pakistan.
-The Centre for Advanced Studies in Engineering (CASE: www.case.edu.pk ) is the first project of EET that in one year's time, became the largest post-graduate engineering programme in Pakistan.
+Dr. Naqvi was also the founding member of Engineering Education Trust (EET), a not-for-profit organisation dedicated to the development of higher education in Pakistan.
+The Centre for Advanced Studies in Engineering (CASE: www.case.edu.pk ) was the first project of EET.